hephaestus-compiler-project/types-bug-study-artifact/README.md

 # Getting Started

+This section includes instructions and documentation for (1) setting up the necessary environment in order run our scripts,
+(2) constructing a dataset of 320 typing-related bugs taken from the issue trackers of Java, Scala, Kotlin, and Groovy,
+(3) the resulting dataset and its categorization.

 ## Setup

 There are two options for reproducing the results of the paper.
-If you run an Ubuntu/Debian OS, we provide the instructions for installing the necessary `apt` packages and libraries used for running the scripts of the artifact.
+If you run an Ubuntu/Debian OS, we provide instructions for installing the required `apt` packages and libraries used for running the scripts of the artifact.
+Otherwise,
-Otherwise if you do not have an Ubuntu/Debian installation, this artifact provides you with a Docker image that contains the required setup for executing the scripts and reproducing the results of our paper.
+if you do not have an Ubuntu/Debian installation, this artifact provides you with a Docker image that contains the required environment for executing the scripts and reproducing the results of our paper.

 #### Option1: Ubuntu/Debian Installation